Shopify/minesweeper/README.md

 `$ minesweeper [options...] <url>`

-Minesweeper will browse the URL and perform a security analysis.
+Minesweeper will browse the URL, perform a security analysis and produce a verdict.

-Nothing is returned if everything is `ok`.
-However, if the URL is flagged as `suspicious`, a JSON report is output.
+A JSON report is returned if the verdict is `suspicious`.
+Nothing is returned if it's `ok`.

-A `suspicious` verdict is returned when a module returns a positive `hit` or `alert`.
+A `suspicious` verdict means that a module has produced a positive `hit` or `alert`.

 Currently, there are 3 modules: `malwaredomains`, `google` and `suricata`.